Joystream/helpdesk/roles/storage-providers/README.md

 $ caddy reload
 ```

-## Install and Setup the Storage Node
+## Install and Set up the Storage Node

 First, you need to clone the Joystream monorepo, which contains the storage software.
 Note that if you already have a storage-node installed (or running), go [here](#update-your-storage-node).